31 Best Things to Do in Breckenridge, Colorado (in 2023)

 Lomax Placer Mine

-Pan for gold and learn how to mine with water
+Pan for gold and learn how to mine with water.

-📍 Google Maps | Phone: (970) 453-9767 | Website | Open June – Sept | Entrance: free but a $5 donation is suggested
+📍 Google Maps | Phone: (970) 453-9767 | Website | Open June – Sept | Entrance: $10 per person

 The Lomax Placer Mine is an awesome place to take a Colorado mining tour.
 You’ll learn all about how the mining at Lomax used high-pressure water to collect gold and other precious metals, wander through the 1860s buildings, cabin, and mine area, and you can even pan for gold at the end.